 Please make sure to read through the instructions of applying for the visa carefully as there are certain restrictions for travelling to Estonia with a visa.
 We recommend applying for the TRP together with the visa at the same time.
 Students can get their TRP in Estonia, yet the application process should be started abroad.

-Health insurance contract has to be valid in Estonia during the whole validity period of the residence permit (at least one year) and must meet these requirements.
+Health insurance contract has to be valid in Estonia during the whole validity period of the residence permit (at least one year).

 Receiving the temporary residence permit will take up to two months, so please begin with the process as soon as possible!
 If you submit any copies of the documents to the Estonian representations you have to confirm the copy with your name, signature and date.